Housing Selection & Requirements

 Housing Eligibility

-Non-traditionally aged students (24 years of age or older) must have the written permission of the Director of Residential Life and Housing to live in on-campus College housing.
-Hartwick College will place Non-traditionally aged students together in an on-campus residence.
+Non-traditionally aged students (24 years of age or older) must have the written permission of the Director of Residential Life and Community Standards to live in on-campus College housing.
+Hartwick College will place non-traditionally aged students together in an on-campus residence.

 Off-Campus Living